Krinkle/js-togo/06-objects/README.md

 # 06: Objects

-This excercise is about the difference between primitive values and object values.
+This exercise is about the difference between primitive values and object values.

 * **primitive**: Any data that is not an object, including the types `string`, `number`, `boolean`, `null`, and `undefined`.
 Primitives are immutable.
 That means their value cannot be changed.
 When a transformation is applied to a primitive, a new value is created each time